West Potomac High School: Academic honors

 The West Potomac Science Olympiad team placed 9th at the 2010 Virginia State Tournament with individual event-teams winning 3rd Place in Mission Possible and a 5th Place in Disease Detectives.
 And since the school's founding in 1985, West Potomac has fielded 3 state championship debate teams.
 In 2009 a student was 2nd in the AIAA/NCS Aerospace(Science Fair) awards and a West Potomac sophomore won a top award at the 2010 Fairfax County Regional Science and Engineering Fair.
 At the 2009-2010 VHSL State Debate Tournament a duo-team were named Semi-Finalists in the Virginia State Debate Tournament/Classic(AAA) Division.

 West Potomac Academy

 West Potomac offers classes in health and medical sciences, communication and the arts, and human services through the West Potomac Academy.
 The West Potomac Academy is one of six academy programs within Fairfax County Public Schools and prepares students for post-secondary education and the workforce with a focus on their intended field.

 In May 2013, the Virginia Department of Education awarded West Potomac Academy with the designation of Governor's Health Science Academy.

 Music

 In recent years, West Potomac has been a recipient of the Virginia Honor Band award from the Virginia Band and Orchestra Director's Association for superior ratings in concert band and marching band.
 Also the West Potomac Symphonic Winds attended the Bands of America event in Indianapolis in March 2010, accompanied by the West Potomac Percussion Ensemble.
+West Potomac also attended Music for All in Indianapolis in March 2026.